paradisetechsoftsolutions/Kubernetes_setup/README.md

 </br>
 </br>

-<li><strong>You will notice from the previous command, that all the pods are running except one: ‘kube-dns’.
+<li>You will notice from the previous command, that all the pods are running except one: ‘kube-dns’.
 For resolving this we will install a pod network.
-To install the CALICO pod network, run the following command:</strong></li>
+To install the CALICO pod network, run the following command:</li>

 <strong>$ kubectl apply -f https://docs.projectcalico.org/v3.0/getting-started/kubernetes/installation/hosted/kubeadm/1.7/calico.yaml</strong> </br>
 </br>

-<li><strong>install network add-on to enable the communication between the pods only on master nodes</strong></li>
+<li>Install network add-on to enable the communication between the pods only on master nodes.</li>
 <strong>$ kubectl apply -f https://raw.githubusercontent.com/coreos/flannel/master/Documentation/kube-flannel.yml</strong></br>

 </br>